2017 Reflections + 2018 Thoughts and Intentions

 Top 5 Lessons Learned

-The only one standing in your way is you.
-When I really took a look, I realised that I was my own limiting beliefs were what was holding me back in any situation that I felt held back.
+- The only one standing in your way is you.
+When I really took a look, I realised that my own limiting beliefs were what was holding me back in any situation that I felt held back.

-When you think you’ve surrendered, surrender more.
-This gem is straight from Gabby Bernstein that was SUCH a huge reminder that too often, I placed so much pressure on my own shoulders.
-Surrendering and letting go helped me to relax, refocus and really trust in God an The Universe having my back.
+- When you think you’ve surrendered, surrender more.
+This gem is straight from Gabby Bernstein, that was SUCH a huge reminder that too often, I placed so much pressure on my own shoulders.
+Surrendering and letting go helped me to relax, refocus and really trust in God and The Universe having my back.
 It creates such a mind shift that I know I can’t go back to how anxious everything used to make me before.

 Books that Changed my Life in 2017